-PVC or PU-based vegan/faux leather can have off-putting chemical odours.
+PVC or PU-based vegan/faux leather can have off-putting chemical odors.
 Some find the smell to be fishy or plasticky.
 It can be difficult to get rid of this scent without ruining the material.

 Another disadvantage of PU leather is that it retains mold odors if the item gets wet.
-PVC has the ability to release toxic chemicals with a bad odour.
-However, this odour often goes away as some time passes.
+PVC has the ability to release toxic chemicals with a bad odor.
+However, this odor often goes away as some time passes.

 What Is The Difference Between Faux Leather And Vegan Leather?

-Faux Leather is typically made from molded plastic.
-It’s considered a cheaper substitute for animal hides so common in the fashion world.
+You might be also wondering what the difference is between faux leather and vegan leather.
+Faux Leather is a type of vegan leather typically made from molded plastic.
+It’s considered a cheaper substitute for animal hides in the fashion world.
 It’s often used when the firmness of leather is needed but an animal hide isn’t possible or cost-effective.

 If you’re looking for something that has the look and feel of leather but is more ethical and affordable, your best bet is to go with faux leather.
 Whether it’s made from plastic or a synthetic material such as polyurethane, faux leather uses all the same design elements and texture as its animal-based counterpart but doesn’t contribute to animal cruelty.

 Vegan Leather, on the other hand, may or may not resemble traditional animal leather.
-It is also more eco-friendly and made from bio-based materials like cork, leaves, or mushrooms.
-Because it’s vegan it doesn’t contain any animal byproducts.
+You can also find a wide variety of eco-friendly vegan leathers made from bio-based materials like cork, leaves, or mushrooms.
+Because it’s vegan, it doesn’t contain any animal byproducts.

-In addition to being ethical, it can also be much more eco-friendly in its production process and disposal.
+In addition to being ethical, some vegan leathers can also be much more eco-friendly in its production process and disposal.
 It can be much more expensive but worth it for the high quality and durability of the material.

 Most individuals are worried about the impact they have on animals while deciding between vegan and genuine leather.
 Even while some vegans might believe their goods are more eco-friendly (or at least less destructive), this isn’t always the case, especially when compared to alternatives like paper or plastic bags.